okeeffe/flask-socketio-practice/README.md

 4. `python run.py`
 5. Head to [localhost:5000](localhost:5000) in your browser(s) of choice

+### Various Frontends

+All front-ends at the moment make use of [socket.io](http://socket.io) for nicer front-end sockets.

+1. Vanilla JS powered chat-room runs at `/sockets`
+2. Angular 1-powered chat-room runs at `/sockets-ng`
+3. TODO: React
+4. TODO: Vue2
+5. TODO: Angular 2

 Tested on Python 2.7.13, no reason why it wouldn't also work on other versions.